git-commit-id/git-commit-id-maven-plugin/README.md

                     <!--
                         skip the plugin execution completely.
 This is useful for e.g. profile activated plugin invocations or to use properties to enable / disable pom features.
 Default value is 'false'.
+                        With version 2.2.3 you can also skip the plugin by using the commandline option -Dmaven.gitcommitid.skip=true
                     -->
                     <skip>false</skip>